-The textbook will be 'Introduction to Econometrics' [3rd edition] by Christopher Dougherty.
+The textbook will be 'Introduction to Econometrics' [4th edition] by Christopher Dougherty.
+[Note: the 4th edition appeared a few years ago, but is only a modest update of the 3rd.
+A 5th edition has recently arrived.
+Any one is acceptable, but I imagine the older editions are cheaper.]
 We will be following this book very closely, and it will serve as the blueprint for the course.
 Norris bookstore should have the book in stock, but it's also available on Amazon.
 It is absolutely essential that you get your hands on a copy.
 It is worth talking about the book and the supporting material in some detail.

 This is an excellent textbook.
 Dougherty has taught the 281 equivalent at the London School of Economics since before I was your age, and essentially the book comprises his lecture notes.
-It is also used by the University of London External Programme, which means it is the textbook for overseas students doing 'distance learning'.
+It has also been used by the University of London External Programme, which means it is the textbook for overseas students doing 'distance learning'.
 As such it has some features that I think are valuable.